pranavk/pranavk.me/about.md

 the outside world.

 The website if made by using jekyll and some of the tweaking that I did with it.
 I love it.
 You can read my post about starting with jekyll in the blog archive if you are interested in creating such a website I have created, it takes no more than a day to fully setup your jekyll website and I really like it.
 Well in this website I have thought of putting as much posts as possible.
 Everyday I learn something new, so why not share all these learnings with you.

 If you like this website, please consider sharing it.
 If not much atleast I can get more visitors/day. :)

-<br/><br/>
+## Contact

+You can contact me on :
+info@pingmygeek.com

+I will try to respond as soon as possible.